cupcake-recipes.com

 Preparation Steps

-• Cover and cook on low for 4 hours, or until chicken is cooked through and the gravy has thickened.
+• Pour mixture over the chicken.
+Cover and cook on low for 5 to 6 hours, or on high for 3 to 4 hours, until the chicken is cooked through and easily shredded.

 Recipes Should You See